Devices and methods of papillary muscle approximation for tricuspid valve repair and ventricular remodeling

 The device can be used across patient types as an in vivo mitigation factor of TR.

 • Corrects the displaced papillary muscle head during open heart procedure and in a beating heart without cardiopulmonary bypass.

 • Addresses papillary muscle displacement, ventricular dilation, and annular dilation.

 • Provides a longer-lasting, less error-prone mechanism for repairing tricuspid valves, particularly in children.

 Exclusive License, Collaboration

-Key Publications: Yamauchi et al. Right Ventricular papillary muscle approximation as a novel technique fo valve repair for functional tricuspid regurgitation in an ex vivo porcine model.
-J. Cardiovas.
-Surg.
-2012;144: 235-42.
+Key Publications: Yamauchi H, et al. Right ventricular papillary muscle approximation as a novel technique of valve repair for functional tricuspid regurgitation in an ex vivo porcine model.
+J Thorac Cardiovasc Surg.
+2012 Jul;144(1)235-42.

 IPStatus: Pat.
 Pend.